 Are maybe some updates required?
 Please advise us here.
 Your contributions are appreciated!

-You only can sit for the GED exam if you’re not already holding a secondary education degree and when you are not signed up for school, and if you’re at least 16 years of age.
+You can only sit for the GED exam if you’re not already holding a secondary education degree, when you are not signed up for school, and if you’re at least 16 years of age.

 For 16 & 17-year-olds, however, there are additional strict requirements.
 They must produce an official withdrawal statement from the Alaskan school they last attended and also permission in writing from a parent or guardian.